-Back to blog
+Back to the blog

-Flutter Test Automation with widget and golden tests.
+Flutter Test Automation with widget and golden tests

 We have prepared a three-article series on test automation for everyone interested in the quality of digital projects.
 The first article helps you identify how to achieve your goals through test automation.
 The second article will provide an introduction to Flutter automation testing, catering to Flutter testers and developers.
-This is the third and final article in the series delves deeper into Flutter test automation, specifically tailored for Flutter developers.
+The third and final article in the series delves deeper into Flutter test automation, specifically tailored for Flutter developers.

-Widget tests.
+Widget tests

 Widgets tests despite their name can help testing the whole user flow, not only separate widgets.
 For example, Burger King Suomi app has many widget tests to test that the most important parts of what the user does in the app work as expected: signing in, finding a restaurant, using coupons, customizing a meal, placing an order.
 Some tests check the whole flow end to end: from app launch to successfully placed order.